 Should humans leave Earth at all?
 Oftentimes, particularly in communities of people who are interested in outer space, this question is given little real consideration.
 Of course we should leave, goes the common line of reasoning, since staying on a single planet is existentially risky.
 But there are also existential risks associated with leaving Earth.
 We spoke with Phil Torres, a scholar who studies existential threats to humanity.
+His works include Morality, Foresight, and Human Flourishing, The End, and A Crisis of Faith.
 He explains to us why “suffering catastrophe” may make leaving Earth less appealing than it first sounds.

-Briefly, what is your argument that space colonization would cause a “suffering catastrophe”?
+Briefly, what is your argument that leaving Earth would cause a “suffering catastrophe”?

 Many advocates of space colonization simply assume that space will be peaceful.
 But why should we accept this idea?
 What reasons are there for believing that spreading beyond Earth will usher in a new era of cooperation and prosperity?
 There are three mechanisms that could provide security to future species and civilizations that are spread throughout the universe.